Autistic Women Do, Indeed, Enjoy Sex

-Ness Cooper, a United Kingdom-based sexologist and relationship coach, emphasized the struggles that autistic women face but said they can be overcome.
+Ness Cooper, a United Kingdom-based sexologist and relationship coach, emphasized the struggles with sex that an autistic woman may face but said they can be overcome.

 "Understanding that sexual expression is individual and that you don't have to conform to others' expectations is important," Cooper said.
 "As long as the sexual relationship you engage in is consensual, then just be yourself."